dkfans/keeperfx/docs/keeperfx_readme.txt

  Make and replay packet file
   These functions can be only enabled by command line parameters.
-You can made a packet file which contains the replay with '-packetsave' command, and then play it with '-packetload'.
+You can make a packet file which contains the replay with '-packetsave' command, and then play it with '-packetload'.
 When in the replay, you may always take over control by pressing Alt+T, or exit with Alt+X.